MuktaJainn/Marketing-Analytics-Exploration/README.md

 ## Key Points
 - **Reduced Customer Engagement**: The number of customer interactions and engagement with the site and marketing content has declined.
-- **Decreased Conversion Rates**: : Fewer site visitors are converting into paying customers.
+- **Decreased Conversion Rates** : Fewer site visitors are converting into paying customers.
-- **High Marketing Expenses**: Significant investments in marketing campaigns are not yielding expected returns.
+- **High Marketing Expenses** : Significant investments in marketing campaigns are not yielding expected returns.
-- **Need for Customer Feedback Analysis**: Understanding customer opinions about products and services is crucial for improving engagement and conversions.
+- **Need for Customer Feedback Analysis** : Understanding customer opinions about products and services is crucial for improving engagement and conversions.

 ## Technologies Used
 -**SQL** :